speedyjeff/Reinforcement/Checkers/readme.md

-## Teachers a learning model to play Checkers
+## Teaching a learning model to play Checkers
 Checkers has been around for a very long time, and learning programs have been built that are capable of winning against human players.
 The start of that journey was with [Jonathan Schaeffer's Chinook](https://www.theatlantic.com/technology/archive/2017/07/marion-tinsley-checkers/534111/).
 Schaeffer is quotes as saying the following about the complexity of modeling Checkers:

 "Imagine draining the Pacific Ocean and then having to fill it back up with a tiny cup, one at a time.
 The sea is the number of checkers possibilities.
 The cup is each calculation."